 So that is why they are called “too big to fail”.
 We simply cannot afford for them to go out of business.

-Compared to five years ago, the four largest banks in the country are now almost 40 percent larger.
-The following numbers come from a recent article in the Los Angeles Times…
+As I mentioned above, our politicians promised that something would be done about this.
+But instead, the four largest banks in the country have gotten nearly 40 percent larger since the last time around.
+The following numbers come from an article in the Los Angeles Times…

 Just before the financial crisis hit, Wells Fargo & Co. had $609 billion in assets.
 Now it has $1.4 trillion.
 Bank of America Corp. had $1.7 trillion in assets.
 That’s up to $2.1 trillion.

 And the assets of JPMorgan Chase & Co., the nation’s biggest bank, have ballooned to $2.4 trillion from $1.8 trillion.

 During this same time period, 1,400 smaller banks have completely disappeared from the banking industry.

 So our economic system is now more dependent on the “too big to fail” banks than ever.